001ben/git-notes/git-things.md

 Smart HTTP and SSH both use a process running on the server and client to communicate with each other rather than letting the client do all the requesting.
 In a push operation, both protocols use the send-pack and receive-pack processes to communicate, send for client and receive for remote side, the only difference is the handshake and specific format of the messages.
 For a push operation, both protocols use the fetch-pack and upload-pack processes, the client initiates the fetch-pack process, while the server responds with an upload-pack process.

 Protocols have many more capabilities such as multi_ack or side-band, but they aren't covered in pro git.

+## Maintenance and recovery
+Git occasionally runs auto gc, which can also be run with **git gc --auto**.
+This will place loose objects in packfiles or consolidate many packfiles in a big packfiles.
+The limits at which this will take place is determined by the config options **gc.auto** which is defaulted to 7000, and **gc.autopacklimit** which is defaulted to 50.
+Git gc will also pack up all refs including branches and tags to a file named .git/packed-refs.
+This file doesn't change until refs are repacked, git will just retrieve ref values from the .git/refs/ directory first if it can, and will fall back to packed-refs.

+If data needs to be recovered, i.e. you deleted or reset a branch with work still on it, you just need to create a new branch pointing to that work or reset a branch again.
+Finding the commit you want in git can be achieved pretty easily.
+- **git reflog** will show you the positions HEAD has been at anytime in the repo, so you can just reset to the commit before you deleted/reset.
+- **git log -g** will show you normal log output for your reflog.
+- **git fsck --full** will show all objects that aren't pointed to by anything, allowing you to find the commit which needs to be recovered.

+To remove data from the history, there are ways of doing it, but it's best to do it when a repo has been freshly cloned or every developer knows to rebase their work off the new repo.
+- **git count-objects -v** is a quick way to check the size of the repo, and gives the size in kB.
+- **git verify-pack -v** shows you the files in a pack, and you can use the third column to find the big files.
+Pipe this output into **sort -k 3 -n** to order the output.
+- Once the sha-1 of a big file has been identified, you can use **git rev-list --objects --all | grep _big-file-sha_** to find the filename associated with that object.
+- Once the filename has been identified, you can use **git log --oneline --branches -- _big-file-name_** to identify what commits this file has been modified in.
+- Finally, use the oldest commit sha with filter-branch to remove the file from the git history, with something like **git filter-branch --index-filter 'git rm --ignore-unmatch --cached _big-file-name_' -- _oldest-commit-sha_^..** , this example uses the --index-filter instead of the previously seen --tree-filter, as it skips the overhead of checking out the large file, though --tree-filter could be used as well.
+The --ignore-unmatch flag in git rm instructs rm to not error out if the pattern does not match anything.
+Lastly, starting from the parent of the oldest commit means it only has to traverse less of the history, as anything before that doesn't matter.
+This will modify the sha-1's of all the commits and above that were changed however.
+- After removing the file from the history, the reflog and refs git added when filter-branch was applied need to be removed, so run **rm -Rf .git/refs/original** and **rm -Rf .git/logs** before running **git gc** to repack the database.
+Running **git count-objects -v** again will show that the size of the packfile has been reduced by removing the large file.
+- To remove the large file from your repository once and for all, run **git prune --expire now** to remove all unreferenced objects.
+The commits will not be able to be recovered at all now though.